mozilla/overscripted/README.md

 The Systems Research Group at Mozilla have created and open sourced a data set of publicly available information that was collected by a November 2017 Web crawl.
 We want to empower the community to explore the unseen or otherwise not obvious series of JavaScript execution events that are triggered once a user visits a webpage, and all the first- and third-party events that are set in motion when people retrieve content.

-This is an exploratory data analysis. challenge.
-Mozilla would like to encourage participants to think outside the proverbial box, get creative, get under the surface.
-We want participants to analyze the data and come up with exciting new observations, patterns, research findings fitting into one of the following three categories:
+This is an exploratory data analysis challenge.
+Mozilla would like to encourage participants to think outside the proverbial box, get creative, and get under the surface.
+We want participants to analyze the data and come up with exciting new observations, patterns, and research findings fitting into one of the following three categories:

 - Tracking and Privacy
 - Web Technologies and the Shape of the Modern Web